 Latin name: Arge berberidis

-Distribution: Berberis sawfly is a European species that was first confirmed as being present in Britain in 2002, when specimens were sent to the RHS Advisory Service from Essex and parts of London.
+Distribution: Berberis sawfly is a European species that was first confirmed as being present in Britain in 2002, when specimens were sent to the RHS Gardening Advice from Essex and parts of London.
 It was clear that in some gardens severe leaf loss on Berberis plants had been occurring since at least 2000.

 As Berberis has no significant defoliators other than this sawfly, it is reasonable to assume that this pest first entered Britain, possibly with imported plants, at some time during the late 1990s.